Gabri40/ComputationalIntelligence/log.md

 I also tried to implement a solution without the above considerations on the structure of the problem by using hill-climbing to evolve the whole genome at once.

-The only minor difference is that i used an _acceptance_ratio_ for the fitness of the neighbors to avoid getting stuck in local maxima and promote exploration, thius ratio is set to 1 for istacne 1 and 0.9 for the 2,5,10 istances allowing them to accept slightly worse solutions (this is similar to simulated annealing).
+The only minor difference is that I used an _acceptance_ratio_ for the fitness of the neighbors to avoid getting stuck in local maxima and promote exploration, thius ratio is set to 1 for istacne 1 and 0.9 for the 2,5,10 istances allowing them to accept slightly worse solutions (this is similar to simulated annealing).

-knowing it would tend to saturate from the previous results i also added a _saturation_ counter to stop the algorithm if it doesnt find a better solution for 100 iterations.
+Knowing it would tend to saturate from the previous results I also added a _saturation_ counter to stop the algorithm if it does not find a better solution after 100 iterations.

 ```python
     def generate_neighbor(solution):